PMSF

-In biochemistry, phenylmethylsulfonyl fluoride (PMSF) is a serine protease inhibitor (serine hydrolase inactivator) commonly used in the preparation of cell lysates.
+In biochemistry, phenylmethylsulfonyl fluoride (or phenylmethylsulphonyl fluoride in British English) (PMSF) is a serine protease inhibitor (serine hydrolase inactivator) commonly used in the preparation of cell lysates.
 PMSF does not inactivate all serine proteases.
 The effective concentration of PMSF is between 0.1 - 1 mM.
 The half-life is short in aqueous solutions (110 min at pH 7, 55 min at pH 7.5, and 35 min at pH 8, all at 25 °C).
 At 4˚C, pH 8, PMSF is almost completely degraded after 1 day.
 Stock solutions are usually made up in anhydrous ethanol, isopropanol, or corn oil and diluted immediately before use.

 PMSF reacts specifically with the active site serine residue in serine hydrolases.
 It does not bind to any other serine residues in the protein.
 This is a result of the hyperactivity of that serine residue caused by the specific environmental conditions in the enzyme's active site (catalytic triad).
 Because PMSF bonds covalently to the enzyme, the complex can be viewed by X-ray crystallography; it can therefore be used as a chemical label to identify an essential active site serine in an enzyme.